 If you want to see the full gamut of Norfolk's seaside offering then the Norfolk Coast Area of Outstanding Natural Beauty is the place to start, and the best way is on the Coasthopper bus, walking and cycling.

-It includes traditional seaside towns like Hunstanton, otherwise known as Sunny Hunny and the only east coast resort that faces west (we like to tell newcomers that the land they see in the distance is Holland… it's actually Lincolnshire, and you can just make out the Boston Stump across The Wash) and Cromer, which has the last end-of-pier theatre in Europe and is home to the famous crabs.
+It includes traditional seaside towns like Hunstanton, otherwise known as Sunny Hunny and the only east coast resort that faces west (we like to tell newcomers that the land they see in the distance is Holland… it's actually Lincolnshire, and you can just make out the Boston Stump across The Wash) and Cromer in north Norfolk, which has the last end-of-pier theatre in Europe and is home to the famous crabs.

 From Hunstanton's stripey cliffs and shallow tidal water, which makes it perfect for activities from paddling to kitesurfing, the coast quickly turns to magnificent beaches, including Holme-next-the-Sea (where Seahenge was discovered), Brancaster and Holkham (don't forget to the visit magnificent Holkham Hall too).

 Take a short detour into the Burnhams, which includes Thorpe, birthplace of Lord Nelson (pop into the pub for a tipple of Nelson's Blood), and Market, a delightful village based around a large green with boutique shops that have given it the nickname of Chelsea-on-Sea.

 Wells-next-the-Sea is a quaint quayside town with lots of higgledy-piggledy streets to explore, try a spot of crabbing or jump on the little train that takes you to the beach where you can count the long stretch of colourful beach huts.